bcc2020/bcc2020.github.io/location.md

 #### Suggested Hotels

 Victoria University is located in downtown Toronto and there are many hotels, hostels, and B&Bs available in the vicinity.
 BCC2020 has negotiated special rates with some, listed below.
+All prices are in Canadian dollars.

 ##### University of Toronto Student Housing